-At UK Mats, we specialise in commercial and entrance mats, so we know what we’re talking about when it comes to keeping entrance mats looking the business so that they last longer.
+At UK Mats, we specialise in mat rental and hire services, so we know what we’re talking about when it comes to keeping entrance mats looking the business so that they last longer.
 So here goes with our top tips for keeping your entrance mats clean:

 #1 Regular vacuuming